xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/index.md

 The type of upgrade reflects the significance of changes that the upgrade implements.
 A major upgrade provides both new features and bugfixes.
 A minor update provides only bugfixes.

 The new features implemented by a major upgrade rely on major changes of the core, which means that the interfaces of classes and the signatures of methods change.
 It does not happen during a minor update.
-Consequently, a minor update does not require any change in the modules, whereas a major upgrade does require module compatibility changes.
+Consequently, a minor update does not require any change in the addons, whereas a major upgrade does require addon compatibility changes.

 <table class="ui celled padded compact small table">
   <thead>